Criticality of Data Management & Process Automation in SAP Ecosystem

-Data Movement: A data management automation tool should be able to facilitate creation, extraction, and transformation of SAP data, at scale.
-This movement aspect should be able to support large data exercises like master data management as well as process level transactions in areas like plant maintenance, order to cash, procure to pay etc. Two critical issues that arises during data movement are data security and data quality.
+Data Movement: A data management automation tool should be able to facilitate the creation, extraction, and transformation of SAP data, at scale.
+This movement aspect should be able to support large data exercises like master data management as well as process-level transactions in areas like plant maintenance, order to cash, procure to pay, etc. Two critical issues that arise during data movement are data security and data quality.
 A robust tool should be able to address these two aspects by respecting all SAP security standards and validating & simulating the data before the changes are finalized in SAP.

 The need for flexibility and agility

-While the features described in the previous section are must haves, organizations today seek SAP data management and governance solutions that help them align with today’s business realities- which is that as organizations are entering the digital era, they need to react and respond fast.
+While the features described in the previous section are must-haves, organizations today seek SAP data management and governance solutions that help them align with today’s business realities- which is that as organizations are entering the digital era, they need to react and respond fast.
 Among many capabilities that they need to build to support this need, accelerating their business process is an important one.
-Accelerated business processes, facilitated by agile data management, combined with enhanced data quality and world class data governance are key to thrive in the digital era.
-Some features in data management tools than can help build these capabilities are:
+Accelerated business processes, facilitated by agile data management, combined with enhanced data quality and world-class data governance are key to thrive in the digital era.
+Some features in data management tools that can help build these capabilities are:

 Leverages familiar workspaces: An example of this can be leveraging familiar environments, like MS Excel to perform automated data management and governance.
-A robust tool should be able to support mass update of SAP data leveraging familiar tools and interfaces like Excel, SharePoint, other familiar databases and even Emails.
+A robust tool should be able to support mass updates of SAP data leveraging familiar tools and interfaces like Excel, SharePoint, other familiar databases, and even Emails.